kens-visuals/testimonials-grid-section/README.md

-# Frontend Mentor - Testimonials Grid Section solution
+# Frontend Mentor - Testimonials Grid Section Solution

 This is a solution to the [Testimonials Grid Section Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).